rcook/beginning-practical-haskell/part02.md

 ### Can't we do better?

 Something about this may irk you.
-Given that the compiler has full information about a given type's data constructor, surely it must be possible to detect when a pattern match misses one or more cases at compile time instead of at runtime.
+Given that the compiler has full information about a given type's data constructor (at least in code defined in the same module as the type), surely it must be possible to detect when a pattern match misses one or more cases at compile time instead of at runtime.
 In fact, you should be demanding an explanation of this, given Haskell's much-vaunted strong static type system and supposed type safety.

 Well, it turns out that this can be detected at compile time by enabling the `incomplete-patterns` warning.
 From GHCI, this can be done using the `:set` command: